twodayslate/qrmail/README.md

 MailForCouria
 =============

-Quick Compose/Reply for mail.app using Couria
+Quick Reply for mail.app

-Future updates will support gmail.app

-This tweak will be relesaed for free on Cydia upon completion
+Known bugs:
+Popup waits for mail to send before showing
+Double popups
+Mail takes a while to send